IllusionMods/Stiletto/README.md

 ## For mod makers

-- The angles are in degree so this should match what you set in your CAD
+- The angles are in degree so this should match what you set in your CAD software
 - If you want your users to have the right values without tweaking you need to provide the **[name_of_your_shoes_in_list_file].txt** along with your zipmod and ask them to put it in the right place (or provide a zip with the file structure already set).
   - The location is **BepInEx/config/Stiletto/Heels/[name_of_your_shoes_in_list_file].txt**
 - It is probably easier to open your shoes in the Maker first and generate your config file from Save Heels Settings button (it will be at the same location) than making it from scratch